-At this point, Yigael Yadin and Walter Eitan, who had met King Abdullah for the initial talks, were told to handle the talks.
-Dayan, finding no point in remaining in Rhodes, returned to Israel.
-He was summoned to Jerusalem to continue the talks, and on March 18 he met with al-Tall and gave him a message concerning the demands of the Israeli government.
-On March 23, Dayan again met with the king in his palace in the city of Shuna.
-Dayan was accompanied at this meeting by Maj.
-Yehoshafat Harkavi, with no civilians present.
-Dayan demanded the strategic area of Wadi Ara that crosses the Triangle connecting the coastal plain with the Jezreel Valley and issued a threat: unless these demands were met, Israel would act against the Iraqi army encamped there.
+At this point, Yadin and Eitan were told to handle the talks and Dayan returned to Israel, continuing the talks with al-Tall and King Abdullah in late March.
+At a March 23 meeting with the King, Dayan, accompanied by Maj.
+Yehoshafat Harkavi, demanded the strategic area of Wadi Ara that crosses the Triangle and issued a threat: unless these demands were met, Israel would act against the Iraqi army encamped there.
 In short – war.
 In addition, Dayan demanded that the area of the old train tracks to Jerusalem be included as part of Israel.
 In exchange, he offered concessions in the Mount Hebron region.

-Abdullah, fearing another confrontation with the Israeli army, which already enjoyed clear superiority over the Legion, agreed to the terms.
-His concern was justified, because on March 15, 1949, Ben-Gurion started talking with his generals about military action against Jordan in order to make changes in the territorial status of places where he felt that the situation represented a security risk.
-Some officers, led by Yigal Allon, wanted to exploit the opportunity to conquer the West Bank, but Ben-Gurion preferred to end the war and focus on other national tasks.
+Abdullah, fearing another confrontation with the Israeli army, agreed to the terms.
 From Jordan’s point of view, the agreement lifted the threat of further Israeli conquests.
-The most important point was that both sides saw the agreement as a preface to a future peace treaty and the feeling was that such a peace was just around the corner.
+Most importantly, both sides saw the agreement as a preface to a future peace treaty and the feeling was that such a peace was just around the corner.

 The Jordanians signed the maps Dayan had brought.
-When the king complained about the many concessions he was making, Dayan could no longer contain himself.
-He informed Abdullah that he and the two military men with him, Yadin and Harkabi, had all lost younger brothers in the war, a war none of them had wanted, a war that would not have broken out if the Arab nations, Jordan included, had not started it.
+When the king complained about the many concessions he was making, Dayan exclaimed that he and the two military men with him, Yadin and Harkabi, had all lost younger brothers in the war that the Arab nations, Jordan included, had started.
 Now, Dayan said, the Arab nations would have to live with the outcome of that war.

-Shortly thereafter, on April 3, the Armistice Agreements were formally signed.
-Dayan signed on behalf of the Israeli side.
-Historian Avi Shlaim wrote the following about the event: “The agreement was a huge diplomatic victory for Israel…providing Israel with significant territorial gains in the Negev and Wadi Ara.”
+Shortly thereafter, on April 3, the Armistice Agreements were formally signed, Dayan signing on behalf of Israel.
+According to historian Avi Shlaim: “The agreement was a huge diplomatic victory for Israel…providing Israel with significant territorial gains in the Negev and Wadi Ara.”

 On June 9, 1949, Dayan received an important appointment, taking charge of the armistice issues.
 He coordinated four committees – on Jordan, Egypt, Syria, and Lebanon – consisting of Israeli officers and U.N. mediators.
-Ben-Gurion continued to follow developments and issue instructions about the many subjects being discussed in Rhodes, preferring Dayan’s advice to that of Moshe Sharett, his foreign minister, testimony to Dayan’s growing influence.
-Indeed, of all the officers, with the exception of Chief of Staff Yigal Allon, Dayan had the freest and most direct access to the prime minister.
-For example, after the Jordanians violated the Jerusalem agreements, Dayan was in favor of military pressure while Ben-Gurion was opposed.
+Behind the scenes, Ben-Gurion preferred Dayan’s advice to that of Moshe Sharett, his foreign minister, testimony to Dayan’s growing influence.
+Indeed, of all the officers, with the exception of Chief of Staff Allon, Dayan had the freest and most direct access to the prime minister.
+For example, after the Jordanians violated the Jerusalem agreements, Dayan and Ben-Gurion disagreed about applying military pressure.
 To discuss the issue, Dayan joined Ben-Gurion on August 28 for the long ride from the village of Shfaram in the north to Tel Aviv, during which the two could talk uninterruptedly and without outside pressure.